state-alchemists/zrb-ollama/README.md

 zrb chat "Please explain the following Python script: $(cat fibo.py)" zrb chat "Can you make it better?"
 ```

+# Configuration

+You can configure Zrb Ollama using a few environment variables:

+- `ZRB_OLLAMA_BASE_URL`: Default Ollama base URL. if not specified, Zrb Ollama will use `http://localhost:11434`.
+- `ZRB_OLLAMA_DEFAULT_MODEL`: Default Ollama model.
+If not specified, Zrb Ollama will use `mistral`.

 # For maintainers